osrf/gazebo_tutorials/haptix_logging/tutorial.md

 [installation step](/tutorials?tut=haptix_install&cat=haptix)
 and you are also familiar with the HAPTIX API.

-# A Gazebo log file
+# A Gazebo-classic log file

-A Gazebo log file is a collection of State logs.
+A Gazebo-classic log file is a collection of State logs.
 State logs are recordings of world state information from Gazebo.
 State includes pose, velocity, acceleration, and forces applied to all links of all models.
-Gazebo will only record state information for models that change over time.
+Gazebo-classic will only record state information for models that change over time.
 A state log file contains a header, the initial world description, and a time series of state.

-# Enable Gazebo logging from the GUI
+# Enable Gazebo-classic logging from the GUI

-Start Gazebo and click on the top right icon of the menu bar when you are ready to start your logging.
+Start Gazebo-classic and click on the top right icon of the menu bar when you are ready to start your logging.

 [[file:files/logging_1.png|800px]]